 Why does the facility include administrative offices?

 We hope to have welcoming faces available to greet our visitors and answer questions.
 While we hope to do this with the volunteer support, incorporating administrative offices into the facility allows us to ensure the building is staffed even when volunteers are not available and without the need for additional staff members.
 Staff members will also coordinate and manage education programs that take place at the facility.
+The Land Trust currently has 9 staff members, including 5 full-time employees and 4 part-time.

 Was the Land Trust‘s Bankhead Trailhead considered as a potential site?
 If so, why was it not selected?